ricocondee/ricocondee.github.io/src/posts/how-to-sign-your-commits-with-gpg-if-you-are-a-windows-user.md

 ---
 title: How to sign your commits with GPG if you are a Windows user.
 date: 2022-08-22
-excerpt: |
+excerpt: >
-  Signing your commits is very important because it not only validates
+  Signing your commits is very important because it not only validates those commits but also provides greater security for our work.
-    those commits but also provides greater security for our work.
+thumbnail: /images/uploads/abs2gslpjmowgxutz2c2xvcw7vlquch0.webp
 ---
 Just like on paper, digital signatures can be verified.
 In other words, if you upload a signed commit, your colleagues or work team will be able to verify that it was really you who signed it, using the public key.